-Export trade to countries outside of the European Union is regulated by the relevant fiscal and customs laws.
-In Italy, the Ministry of Economic Development monitors commercial activities with non-EU countries.
+Export trade to countries outside of the European Union is regulated by the relevant fiscal and customs laws In Italy the Ministry for Economic Development is in charge of monitoring commercial activities with non-EU countries.

-Export of particular materials (e.g. defence materials) can involve the Ministry of Foreign Affairs, by way of the Directorship-General for multilateral economic and financial cooperation (DGCE), which alone can authorise exports of defence materials, for example.
+Export of particular materials (e.g. military goods) can involve the Ministry for Foreign Affairs, by way of the Directorate General for Development Cooperation (DGDC), which is the only administration that can authorise exports of defence materials.

-The EU countries adopted a Common Customs Tariff in 1968, which is a single system of duties applicable to imported goods from third countries.
-The goods introduced into the countries of the EU are subject to the same rate of duty.
-However, the rates of VAT and excise on imported goods are different in each Member State.
+European Union countries have adopted a common customs tariff, that is a unique system of duties applicable to goods imported from third countries.
+Goods brought into EU countries are subject to the same rate of customs duty.
+However, the rates of VAT and EXCISE on imported goods are different in each Member State.

-The foreign trade service performs monthly analyses of trade between Italy and third countries (Extrastat).
+Istat performs monthly analyses of trade between Italy and third countries (even outside the EU).
 The surveys aim to establish the value and amount of goods traded between Italy and other countries.

-The type of document required for sending goods to other countries depends on the destination country and the type of goods and it is recommended to always request detailed instructions (documents required and number of copies) from:
+The type of documents required for sending goods to other countries depends on the destination country and the type of goods; it is recommended to always request detailed instructions (documents required and number of copies) from the:

 - the carrier or consigner;

 - the bank in the event of payment with a letter of credit or payment against documents.